Madmat1974/Blogger/readme.md

 gator follow <url>                Similar to gator addfeed command, but allows a user to follow a feed just by the URL and not give it a name gator following                   Lists the feeds that are being followed by current user by feed name gator unfollow <url>              Deletes feeds that users are following from the database gator browse [limit]              gator browse, by itself, will default to showing two feed posts that are being followed by the user.
 A max of five post feeds can be displayed.
-Usage: gator browse